A map for every journey Posted on

 The stakes are higher than showing up on time for dinner.
 Some people are fighting for their right to live in Germany.
 Their whole family is sitting in the car with them.
 They put their life savings in the tank.

 There is no GPS this time.
 There isn’t even a map.
-There are only scarce, ambiguous instructions.
-The rest is just rumours from fellow travellers.
+There are only scarce, ambiguous instructions and rumours from fellow travellers.

 A map would make the journey predictable.
-It would not fix the months-long bureaucratic traffic jams, nor would it turn business registration into a scenic drive, but it would give people a sense of what’s ahead.
+It would not fix the months-long bureaucratic traffic jams, nor would it turn business registration into a scenic drive, but it would give people a sense of what’s ahead, and they could prepare for that.
+Remove the uncertainty, and you remove most of the anxiety.

-I don’t picture a literal map, just good information that fills the same role, anything that prepares travelers for their journey.
+I don’t picture a literal map, just good information that fills the same role, anything that prepares travellers for their journey.
 I’d settle for plain text and some flowcharts.

 This is hardly a revolutionary idea.
 How can you watch people take the same wrong turns over and over again, and not want to put up a sign?
 Ask your civil servants.

-So I’ve been drawing maps and putting up signs myself.
+So I’ve been drawing maps and putting up signs myself for the last 7 years.
 I’ve mapped dozens of bureaucratic processes in Berlin, and a few more in other places.
-I now make a living out of it.
+I make a living out of it.

 Unlike Google, I have limited visibility into what I map.
 I don’t have satellite imagery of bureaucratic processes, nor camera cars that roam around the Bürgerämter.
+I don’t even have reliable contacts there.
 I just read forum posts and ask around.
 It’s a lot like drawing a map by interviewing travellers.